pepk0/pepk0/ReadMe.md

 I'm a active learner, always looking to improve and master new skills.
 Open and honest individual.
 I enjoy solving problems and overcoming challenges.
-Currently learning Web development.
+Modest, but hard working and I consistently sets firm goals for myself.

 * 🌍  I'm based in Varna
 * ✉️  You can contact me at [popovstzid@gmail.com](mailto:popovstzid@gmail.com)
-* 🧠  I'm learning Python, HTML, CSS, JS
+* 🧠  Currently learning Web development.

 ### Skills